-However the influence of business becomes surreptitiously more important than people, enacting liberty.
-Consequently our system is climaxing with the domination of money, world resources and vital necessities; the very planet and societal structures modified by inordinate exploitation.
-In an attempt to corner markets, monopolize and profit, society and politics seem taken with ulterior motive.
+However the influence of business becomes surreptitiously more important, manipulating liberty.
+Consequently our system is climaxing with the domination of money, in world resources and vital necessities; the very planet and societal structures taken by inordinate exploitation.
+In an attempt to corner markets, monopolize and profit, society and politics are modified by ulterior motive.

 Regular elections, a free press, independent judiciary and professionalized bureaucracy should be fundamental in creating democracy.
 But more and more our freedom of speech is becoming hidden and crushed in those defensive efforts of capitalism, cultivating a fortafied machinery of information and surveillance.

 Consider how globalisation of an economy significantly changes the nature of society, altering traditional systems of accountability and public participation.
 Citizens become subject while the government becomes more pervasive and authoritarian.
 Civilization transforms into a business model as we experience the dehumanizing effects of technology, material orientation of the market, and disintegration of community.

 - - - -

 Most of us don't even connect on that human level anymore, subconciously unsettled by a diet of violence, addicted to comfort and consumerism, in a survival mode of assumption and conformity.
 Imagine if we promoted education and embraced life long learning, instead of being instructed faster than we can think for ourselves.

 Democracy emerged from Greek antiquity at a time when the public was growing increasingly educated, for democracy relies on understanding.
 An independent media that can present all sides of a situation is vital to this effect.
 But if a single interest holds too much control the result is a one-sided debate, the means of controlling thought.

 Public discourse is how we discover truths, and it's the responsibility of our leaders to respond to such discovery with a sense of obligation, in a way that is accountable and observable, a circulatory system.
 But at the same time our mass of people is like a wild animal, an avalanch of the multitude of captivating personal experiences.
 We need hierarchy to enact a level of solidarity.